tsundberg/a-pragmatic-quick-guide-to-TDD/step-by-step-guide.md

 However, we know that we don't use the database properly yet.
 Let's make sure we do.

-First step is to clear the current implementation.
+The first step is to clear the current implementation.

 Then add a `TodoDao` as a constructor argument.
 This will be our way to talk to the database.